 According to the investigative newspaper The Guardian, in it's analysis of the Kimberley Process concluded: "In practice little has changed.
 The very system set up to eradicate the trade in conflict diamonds is now giving the industry a perfect cover story, as it continues to operate in the same opaque way it always has."

 For these reasons we do not use mined diamonds in our jewellery.
-We prefer to use Zirconia Gemstones instead.
+We prefer to use Moissanite or Zirconia gemstones instead.

-Zirconia are crystals created from gemstones that are visually and aesthetically comparable to diamonds.
-According to Swarovski, Zirconia has a comparable brilliance and hardness to diamonds, with a ranking of 8.5 on the Mohs Scale.
+Both are visually and aesthetically comparable to diamonds.
+According to Swarovski, Zirconia has a comparable brilliance and hardness to diamonds, with a ranking of 8.5 on the Mohs Scale, and Moissanite 9.25.

-With the right selection and cut Zirconia can display the same or even better characteristics than a diamond, at a significantly lower price.
-In some respects Zirconia gemstones are more desirable to diamonds as they are flawless.
-From an ethical standpoint Zirconia are preferable because they are conflict free and produced in an environmentally responsible manner.
+With the right selection and cut these diamond alternatives can display the same or even better characteristics than a diamond, at a significantly lower price.
+In some respects these alternative gemstones are more desirable to diamonds as they are flawless.
+From an ethical standpoint they are preferable because they are conflict free and produced in an environmentally responsible manner.

 View our Anti Slavery Policy.